Where to Go Cross Country Skiing & Snowshoeing in Fairfield County, CT

 Parking: Halpin Lane & Prospect St., Ridgefield, CT

 The Collis P. Huntington State Park in Redding features open fields, woods and ponds.
 There is no cost to park, and the entrance is on Sunset Hill Rd.
-Archery deer hunting is allowed from September 15 until December 31, so if you head out in an early snow, wear bright colors, and take precaution.
+Archery deer hunting is allowed from September 15 until December 31, so if you head out in an early snow, wear bright colors and be mindful.

 75 Sunset Hill Road, Redding, CT 06896